Restoring metrological quantum advantage of measurement precision in noisy scenario: Parameter estimation using LO measurements (Scheme I)

+where $k=i+2$ and $i=1,2$.
+So we optimize over the parameters $\theta_k$ and $\delta_k$ to obtain the optimal measurement under this type of scenario.

-Here \(\alpha_x\), \(\alpha_y\), \(\alpha_z\) are real numbers and \(\sigma_x\), \(\sigma_y\), \(\sigma_z\) are the Pauli matrices.
-We do the two step optimizations simultaneously.
-Whenever numerical optimisation is required, we do so using the algorithms of NLOPT~\cite{NLOPT}.
+We do the two-step optimizations, viz., of probes and measurement operators, simultaneously.
+Whenever numerical optimization is required, we do so using the algorithms of NLOPT~\cite{NLOPT}.
 In all further discussions regarding precision measurements of parameters, these two optimizations, one over the initial states and the other over the measurements, are taken into account.